 To construct a dataset for the web server, we downloaded genomes for 143 prokaryotic species that had more than 50 genomes available in the RefSeq database.
 For each species, if the number of complete genomes available was higher than 50, then only complete genomes were used.
 If the number of available genomes was higher than 100, then exactly 100 genomes were randomly selected for further analysis.
 The only exception was Escherichia coli extended genome set, which contained 327 complete genomes available as of November 2017.

 All downloaded genomes were reannotated with Prokka ver 1.11 [16] to achieve uniformity.
-Genes were assigned to orthologous groups with OrthoFinder ver.
+Genes were assigned to orthogroups with OrthoFinder ver.
 2.2.6 [17].
 Python scripts that are a part of the GCB application were used to parse OrthoFinder output, calculate genome complexity values and generate subgraphs around genome regions of interest.

 Additional methods